 Abigail is an experienced advocate with a busy and varied practice in criminal law, international human rights and environmental crime.
-Further to her practice in the civilian courts, she appears regularly in military courts.

 She works hard to achieve the best possible result for her clients and to provide accurate and reliable legal advice.
 She is able to provide companies with advice on the Bribery Act 2010 and will look at the individual needs of a company in meticulous detail.